-In accordance with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on wind, hydroelectric and landfill gas investments generating stable long-term income with the objective of providing predictable dividends to shareholders.
+In accordance with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on wind and hydroelectric investments generating stable long-term income with the objective of providing predictable dividends to shareholders.
 In order to improve stability of cash returns from investee companies and enhance the predictability of dividends to shareholders, more recent investments are, on average, structured with lighter leverage at financial close than earlier investments.
-Further information can be found in the Investment Manager's Report on page 21.
+Further information can be found in the Investment Manager's Report on page 28.